chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

- - TODO: [SHOW-STOPPER]: debug why GO terms load as the same term

 <node weights/context forwarding>

- - TODO: change the way the connections between GOs and UPs are loaded into the KnowledgeInterface

  - TODO: eliminate InitSet saving in KnowledgeInterface and Interactome interface
     - TODO: they become _background